-Easy-to-Remember Passwords Can Be Harder for Hackers to Guess
+Easy-to-Remember Passwords Can Be Hard for Hackers to Guess

 CREDIT: Shutterstock: fuzzbones

-If it hasn't happened to you already, your chances of having a password stolen in the future are high, but there are new tricks to keep an account safe even if hackers do get your password data.
+If it hasn't happened to you already, your chances of having a password stolen in the future are high, but there are new tricks to keep an account safe even if online criminals do get your password data.

-In the "old" days, cybercriminals ran dictionary programs to reveal passwords.
-A piece of software could try billions of combinations every second to enter an account.
-That's why you've been warned not to use "real words" found in a dictionary.
+In the "old" days, criminals who wanted to crack used software relying on "dictionaries" of common passwords.
+Billions of combinations could be tried every second.
+That's one reason why you've been warned not to use real words found in a dictionary.

-Maybe you don't even use words, just a string of random letters, numbers and a special character thrown in to comply with so-called strong password standards.
+Maybe you don't even use words, but instead a string of random letters, numbers and a special character thrown in to comply with so-called "strong" password standards.
 However, technology has advanced so that even seemingly random strings can be generated in a fairly short time.

 Even that hasn't proved efficient enough for some cybercriminals.
 By breaking into online company records, they could steal passwords and associated user information en masse.
 Why hassle with a one-at-a-time approach when you could get a list of millions, ready to exploit?

-Today many companies don't store account holders' passwords at all because it's too risky.
-Instead they "hash" the passwords, using algorithms to change a simple password into a long string of numbers.
 The next step is to "salt" the hash.
 If breakfast comes to mind, you're on the right track.
 You add salt to boost flavor, and companies add extra characters to hashed passwords to increase security.
-(As it turned out, LinkedIn neglected to use the salting technique.)
+(As it turned out, LinkedIn and eHarmony both neglected to use the salting technique.)

-But the real problem for companies lies in the practice of using out-of-the-box programs to protect data.
-Duplicated security makes it possible for sophisticated criminals to decode stolen data.
+But the real problem for companies lies in the practice of using out-of-the-box encryption algorithms to protect data.
+Duplicated security makes it possible for sophisticated criminals to decode stolen data, again by running the same algorithms against password "dictionaries" to look for matches.
+(Salting hashes makes this more difficult, but not impossible.)
 And that can be a problem for you.